bpatrick4/physics/README.md

 - joules = watts * seconds

 terms:
-- charge - the physical property of matter that causes it to experience a force when placed in an electro magnetic field.
+- charge - the physical property of matter that causes it to experience a force when placed in an electro-magnetic field.

 - current - charge per second through a conductor